How To Create a Self Care Routine That Works For YOU

 - Weight loss

-You see, the best ideas on how to create a self care routine that works for you, comes from within.
+You see, the best ideas on how to create a self care routine that works for you, come from within.
 It’s about making your soul sing.

 A bubble bath with scented candles might be your thing.